LearnBoost/soda/Readme.md

 # Soda

  Selenium Node Adapter.

-## Features

-  - Sauce Labs integration
-  - Optional chaining API to prevent callback nesting
+A light-weight Selenium RC client for [NodeJS](http://nodejs.org), with additional [Saucelabs](http://saucelabs.com) integration for acceptance testing in the cloud.

 ## Installation